rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v1/api-operations/methods/get-list-all-backup-configurations-for-a-user-v1.0-tenant-id-backup-configuration.rst

-**Example List all backup configurations for a user: JSON response**
+**Example: List all backup configurations for a user JSON response**

 .. code::